 To address the requirements of security protocols (such as WS-*), we recommend these alternatives.

-Security/XML gateway—Inject WS-Security credentials (IBM WebSeal or Datapower, Layer7, TIBCO, and so on) into the transaction stream itself.
+- Security/XML gateway—Inject WS-Security credentials (MuleSoft, IBM WebSeal or Datapower, Layer7, TIBCO, and so on) into the transaction stream itself.
 This approach requires no changes to application-level web services or web service invocations from Salesforce.
 You can also reuse this approach across the Salesforce installation.
 However, it requires additional design, configuration, testing, and maintenance to manage the appropriate WS-Security injection into the existing security gateway approach.

 Note: The last option isn’t recommended due to its complexity and the risk that such integrations need periodic reviews based on regular updates to Salesforce.